 Emotions become associated to various triggers or stimuli, both external or imagined.
+Male figures can reflect and remind the subconscious of father, likewise females of mother.
 A person, a place or even a drink can become associated to certain possibilities which may then be associated to emotions that need releasing, resolving, protecting, or repressing.